Reading: Applied Part 2. Specification Defect Diagnostics

 • formal resolution of contradictions;

-• reverse run of the full SDD loop Specify → Plan → Tasks → Implement.
+• reverse replay of the full SDD loop Specify → Plan → Tasks → Implement.

-Incident appointment_latency: the specification simultaneously requires "escalate P0 within 30 seconds" and "wait for manual confirmation before any escalation."
-You need to capture one priority conflict and fix it with an exception rule.
+The appointment_latency incident: the specification simultaneously requires "escalate P0 within 30 seconds" and "wait for manual approval before any escalation."
+You need to capture one priority conflict and fix it with an override rule.

 Preparation

-• book2/examples/templates/validation.md — form for recording the check.
+• book2/examples/templates/validation.md — a form for recording the verification.

 • Two short files or sections: poisoned-spec.md and fixed-spec.md.